rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.2 =
+= 3.2.3 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-UI changes, cover art for Music.
+Bug fixes.

 == Sponsors ==